Fabric Data Warehouse: Bringing Structure to Modern Data Strategies

 Benefit from Microsoft Fabric without sacrificing the familiarity of the Warehouse

 Just because you’re choosing a data warehouse doesn’t mean you’re missing out on the benefits of Microsoft Fabric.
-Fabric provides a unified analytics platform, and the Fabric Data Warehouse fully integrates with its ecosystem:
+Microsoft Fabric implementation provides a unified analytics platform, and the Fabric Data Warehouse fully integrates with its ecosystem:

 Lower compute costs: Fabric’s serverless and scalable architecture means you can optimise costs based on usage rather than paying for always-on compute.